omnilaboratory/obd/docs/gui-account-channel.md

 ```
 nodePeerId : QmP1mQMzDRV2bKWdhwvPWFubSAz1gqJY44RjdYm3G5DFeF
 ```
 `nodePeerId` is part of the complete `nodeAddress`.
-Because on one server, there can be thousans of OBD running on it, every OBD has a unique `nodePeerId` to be identified.
+Because on one server, there can be thousans of OBD running on it, every OBD has a unique `nodePeerId` to identify itself.

 ```
 userPeerId : 30dfbc0e1b42c4cb50410b7a08186ce405a92fff235480608425bf4b0207e5ad